The town hall for parents and guardians of kids 5 to 11 is now available to watch online.

-While most youth with COVID-19 have mild symptoms or none at all, some youth with COVID-19 can get very sick.
-Some can develop a serious medical condition called Multisystem Inflammatory Syndrome in Children.
+While most children with COVID-19 have mild symptoms or none at all, some children with COVID-19 can get very sick.
+Some can develop a serious medical condition called Multisystem Inflammatory Syndrome in children.
 Others can experience more serious, longer-lasting symptoms that can affect their health and well-being.
 In very rare cases, the virus can also cause death.

-Youth, like adults, can also spread COVID-19 to other people, even if they have mild symptoms or don't feel sick.
-By getting vaccinated and following public health measures, youth can protect others.
+Children, like adults, can also spread COVID-19 to other people, even if they have mild symptoms or don't feel sick.
+By following public health measures and getting vaccinated when eligible, they can protect others.

-Vaccinating youth will help to reduce the number of cases of COVID-19.
+Vaccinating children will help to reduce the number of cases of COVID-19.
 The vaccine is shown in clinical trials to prevent symptomatic illness in youth.
-The more people who get vaccinated, the better protected we'll will be, and the sooner things will return to normal.
-More people being vaccinated (and fewer getting sick) means more and more activities will open up and restrictions will begin to lift.
-This will allow everyone to get to back to in-person schooling and activities they enjoy.
+A recent Public Health Ontario review found two studies that demonstrated vaccine efficacy of 100 per cent for preventing symptoms in children under 18 years old.
+New research from the Centre for Disease Control found vaccination reduces risk for COVID-19 hospitalization in youth.
+The more people who get vaccinated, the better protected we'll be, and the sooner things will return to normal.

 Vaccines add an extra layer of protection.
 It's important that all family members who are able to get vaccinated get their vaccine.
 This is one way to help protect children that are too young to get vaccinated.

 It's important to know that this condition is rare, usually mild, easily treated, and individuals tend to recover quickly.
 The National Advisory Committee on Immunization continues to strongly recommend that a complete series with an mRNA vaccine be offered to all eligible individuals 12 years of age and older who do not have contraindications.
-Based on safety and effectiveness data, Ontario also recommends all youth born in 2009 (for example, turning 12 years old before the end of 2021) get vaccinated.
+Based off safety and effectiveness data, Ontario also recommends:

 If you experience symptoms such as chest pain, shortness of breath, or the feeling of a fast, pounding or fluttering heartbeat, seek immediate medical attention.

-COVID-19 vaccines are only provided if informed consent is received from the person to be vaccinated, including youth, and as long as you have the capacity to make this decision.
-This means that you understand:
+For those 12 and older, COVID-19 vaccines are only provided if informed consent is received from the person to be vaccinated and as long as they have the capacity to make this decision.
+This means that they understand:

-Even if you're able to provide informed consent, it would be a good idea to talk about this decision with your parent / guardian or health care provider.
+Even if an individual is able to provide informed consent, we encourage them to talk about their decision with their parent / guardian or health care provider.

 The health care provider at the clinic will do their best to help put youth who may be anxious or nervous at ease.